egberts/egberts.github.io-src/content/articles/bitcoin-vulnerabilities.md

 * The script number format is little-endian, one complement.
 No more comments on that one.
 * The original code had numerous problems checking signature encoding, at least one could lead to a chain split between 32 and 64 bits architectures.
 * The [Merkle tree](wikipedia:Merkle_tree "wikilink") doesn't handle empty branches properly.
 This lead to a vulnerability where you could repeat transactions is a block and get a node to reject it.
-* It is also possible to generate a valid 64 bytes transaction that looks like an intermediate node in the Merkle tree, making it possible to lie to **spv** by brute forcing 70bits or so, which isn't considered secure.
+* It is also possible to generate a valid 64 bytes transaction that looks like an intermediate node in the Merkle tree, making it possible to lie to **spv** by brute forcing 70-bit or so, which isn't considered secure.
 * Verifying signatures was O(n\*m) where n is the number of **checksig** ops and **m** the transaction size.
 This makes it possible to generate transaction that are absurdly expensive to validate.

 Updated
 -------
-* Shour method of encryption then hash will do nothing to protect your privacy.
-Then again you had little privacy to begin with a typical blockchain.
+* Shour method of encryption, then hash will do nothing to protect your privacy.
+Then again you had little privacy to begin, with a typical blockchain.

 References
 ==========